Mo72medSa3d/News-App/README.md

 # News-App
-Program for Android and iPhone phones by fLutter
+Program for Android and IOS by fLutter